TyBuckPhD/compile_wrf_arm/README.md

 - **Unified Pipeline:**
     The compile.sh script runs all build scripts sequentially and ensuring the entire process is automated (recommended).
 - **Comprehensive Environment Checks:**
-    The suite automatically verifies your build environment—ensuring the correct version of GCC/G++ is used, and that all necessary libraries are present.
+    The suite automatically verifies your build environment, ensuring the correct version of GCC/G++ is used, and that all necessary libraries are present.
 - **Automated Dependency Compilation:**
     Builds and installs required libraries (such as NetCDF, MPI, etc.) with robust logging and error checking.
 - **Automated WRF/WPS Build:**